reiteristvan/CSharpStyleGuide/README.md

 ### Readonly

-  - Members should have the readonly modifier, that way we enforce that every member gets the appropriate value after the constuctor runned.
+  - Members when possible should have the readonly modifier, that way we enforce that every members get the appropriate value after the constuctor runned.

 ## Copyright